Skip to content

 tsx

-import { withTerminal } from "@silvery/tea/plugins"
+import { withTerminal } from "@silvery/create/plugins"

 // withTerminal captures process streams and terminal options,